Make your own ‘Five Little Ducks’ hand & finger puppets for a lovely Spring kids activity that will delight babies, toddlers and preschoolers alike.

-I made these duck puppets for the kids back in August and am only just posting about it now.
+I made these duck puppets for the kids a few months back and am only just posting about it now.
 It seems I have more time to make and play with the kids, than I have time to write up posts!
 I guess that’s the balance of being a blogger and a stay at home mum…

 Five Little Ducks is one of our favourite nursery rhymes in the Banya household.
 It’s such a great song for babies.
 It has that winning combination of rhyme, repetition and simple actions that babies seem to love.
 Bee (shown here at 10 months) just lights up when we sing it.
 She’s started saying “DUH!” (duck), and she can (sort of) make a quacking gesture with her hands at the right times.
 So cute!